apache/spark/docs/plugins.rst

     from airflow.plugins_manager import AirflowPlugin

     from flask import Blueprint
-    from flask_admin import BaseView, expose
-    from flask_admin.base import MenuLink
-    from flask_appbuilder import BaseView as AppBuilderBaseView
+    from flask_appbuilder import expose, BaseView as AppBuilderBaseView

     # Importing base classes that we need to derive
     from airflow.hooks.base_hook import BaseHook